vineethtw/fusion/README.rst

-Experimental project for Openstack Heat - called Fusion
+Experimental project for Fusion.

+The features developeed here are based on some of the intentions for OpenStack Heater (Heat)